hphelion/documentation/cli.unix.2.reference.md

 : Volume to use to create the server.

 **-s, --security-group=SECURITY_GROUP**
-: Specify a security group or comma seperated list of security groups to be used.
+: Specify a security group or comma-seperated list of security groups to be used.

 **-p, --private-key-file=PRIVATE_KEY_FILE**
 : Name of the pem file with your private key.

 **-m, --metadata=METADATA**
-: Set the meta data.
+: Set the metadata.

 **-n, --network=NETWORK**
 : Network to use for the server.